tcastanley/MSW-to-Energy-Feedstock-Analysis/README.md

  feedstock composition is critical for the initial facility design and therefore its future operations and revenue generating capabilities.

+ ## Methodology
+ The data was labeled by calculating the <b>Net Heating Value</b> for each households specific MSW sample.
+Each sample's compositions wt% was needed for this calculation, feature engineering and reformatting of the original datasets was required before this could be completed.
+Once derived, these values were then factored into the necessary formulas using a <b>Proximate Elemental Analysis</b>
+ (<i>"Municipal Solid Waste to Energy Conversion Process", Gary C. Young , 2010, pg.146 </i>), thereby resulting in an Energy Density (kWh/kg) estimation.

  ## Results
  Energy Density and Total Household MSW Energy were calculated using each sample's specific <b>Net Heating Value</b>.